sdimaren/nanobot-gateway/README.md

 In this repository, we deliberately force `KEEP_CRON_DB = False` and completely delete the internal nanobot cron engine.

 Instead, any background jobs or scheduled tasks are moved into cheap, token-free, independent **Docker containers** (using the `docker-compose.yml` orchestrator) running standard Python infinite loops.
-They quietly poll APIs in the background for $0 and only interact with the user via Telegram directly (or by handing data to the `nanobot-gateway-zero` layer via file storage) when there is actually actionable data.
+They quietly poll APIs in the background for $0 and only interact with the user via Telegram directly (or by handing data to the `nanobot-gateway` layer via file storage) when there is actually actionable data.

 ## Setup (Telegram Default)